-The Company's purpose is to be the better way to financial freedom, which is supported across the five key strategic pillars: Customer Centricity, Next-Gen Products and Services, Digital Enablement, Future-Ready Talent, and Sustainable Practices.
-This is underpinned by the Company's five values: Agility, Collaboration, Empathy, Innovation and Trust (ACE-IT).
+The Company's purpose is to be the better way to financial freedom, supported by a strategy around five key pillars: being customer centric, having next-gen products and services, being digitally enabled, having future-ready talent, and supporting sustainable practices.
+This was underpinned by the Company's five values: Agility, Collaboration, Empathy, Innovation and Trust (ACE-IT).